Renault Mégane: Facelift

 In 2020, the Mégane was refreshed with facelift, with minor changes to the exterior design, a 9.3-inch touchscreen, and a plug-in hybrid version in both estate and hatchback variants marketed as the Mégane E-Tech.
+It combines the 1.6-litre four-cylinder petrol engine with two electric motors for a total system output of 160 PS and comes with a 9.8 kWh battery that allows it to run on electricity for 50 km and up to a top speed of 135 km/h in the mixed WLTP test cycle and for 65 km in the city.